jesperberth/automationclass/lab04/lab4.md

-# Lesson xx: Ansible Cloud
+# Lesson 04: Ansible Cloud

 In this session we will use ansible to setup and manage virtual machines and other resources in Azure